sfsu-joseo/CSC645/Projects/P2P-Decentralized-Network/README.md

 ### General

-  * Changing status ( i.e from peer to seeder ), and therfore, changing services provided.
+  * Changing status ( i.e from peer to seeder ), and therefore, changing services provided.

-  * Being able to understand the Peer Wire Protocol which is in chargue of handling the communication and messages sent between peers
+  * Being able to understand the Peer Wire Protocol which is in charge of handling the communication and messages sent between peers

   * Implementing scalability: being able to be connected to multiple swarms sharing multiple files at the same time.